Voces y Caras: Latinx Communities of North Florida [

 his first two tries, he was arrested at sea and spent time in prison before being

-her that his life in Cuba became unbearable because he felt that he was worth less
+told her that his life in Cuba became unbearable because he felt that he was worth

-with each day that passed.
-In the interviews we have conducted Cuban migrants often
+less with each day that passed.
+In the interviews we have conducted Cuban migrants

-express nostalgia for their island, but also relief at having been able to leave to
+often express nostalgia for their island, but also relief at having been able to leave

-find new opportunities.
-For them, life in Cuba was marked by scarcity, the sense of
+to find new opportunities.
+For them, life in Cuba was marked by scarcity, the sense

 or express disagreement for fear of the repressive government and the social sanctions